protocol-registries/http-fields/README.md

 [The HTTP specification](https://httpwg.org/http-core/draft-ietf-httpbis-semantics-latest.html#considerations.for.new.field.names) advises authors of specifications defining new fields to choose a short but descriptive field name.
 Short names avoid needless data transmission; descriptive names avoid confusion and "squatting" on names that might have broader uses.

-To that end, limited-use fields (such as a header confined to a single application or use case) are encouraged to use a name that includes that use (or an abbreviation) as a prefix; for example, if the Foo Application needs a Description field, it might use "Foo-Desc"; "Description" is too generic, and "Foo-Description" is needlessly long.
+To that end, limited-use fields (such as a header confined to a single application or use case) are encouraged to use a name that includes that use (or an abbreviation) as a prefix; for example, if the Foo Application needs a description field, it might use `Foo-Desc`; `Description` is too generic, and `Foo-Description-Field` is needlessly long.

 While the field-name syntax is defined to allow any token character, in practice some implementations place limits on the characters they accept in field-names.
-To be interoperable, new field names should constrain themselves to alphanumeric characters, "-", and ".", and should begin with a letter.
-For example, the underscore ("_") character can be problematic when passed through non-HTTP gateway interfaces.
+To be interoperable, new field names should constrain themselves to alphanumeric characters, `-`, and `.`, and should begin with a letter.
+For example, the underscore (`_`) character can be problematic when passed through non-HTTP gateway interfaces.

-Field names ought not be prefixed with "X-"; see [BCP178](https://www.rfc-editor.org/rfc/rfc6648.html) for further information.
+Field names ought not be prefixed with `X-`; see [BCP178](https://www.rfc-editor.org/rfc/rfc6648.html) for further information.

-Other prefixes are sometimes used in HTTP field names; for example, "Accept-" is used in many content negotiation headers, and "Content-" is used as explained in [Section 6.4](https://httpwg.org/http-core/draft-ietf-httpbis-semantics-latest.html#content).
+Other prefixes are sometimes used in HTTP field names; for example, `Accept-` is used in many content negotiation headers, and `Content-` is used as explained in [Section 6.4 of HTTP](https://httpwg.org/http-core/draft-ietf-httpbis-semantics-latest.html#content).
 These prefixes are only an aid to recognizing the purpose of a field, and do not trigger automatic processing.

 ### Choosing the Right Status

-Fields defined by standards-defined specificaions will have a status of 'permanent'; most other fields will have a status of 'provisional.'
+Fields defined by standards-defined specificaions will have a status of "permanent"; most other fields will have a status of 'provisional.'
 See [the HTTP specification](https://httpwg.org/http-core/draft-ietf-httpbis-semantics-latest.html#fields.registry) for details.

 ### Suitable Specifiction Documents